OliverOakley/project_two/README.md

 ![gcp1](https://i.gyazo.com/e64d352407d892dba32784c49b813418.png)

 By having all VMs set to europe-west2-b allows them to work together within a network.
 Connected in this network, the VMs have their own roles:
 * master-machine - The manager of the Docker Swarm.
 It also creates the microservice application, connects to Jenkins, and connects to GitHub.
-Holds the Ansible Playbook to configure the other three VMs.
+Holds the Ansible Playbook to configure the other three VMs with Swarm and NGINX.
 * worker-machine-1/2 - The two workers within the Swarm.
-They are connected to the Master via Docker Swarm, but contain little else.
+They are connected to the Master via Docker Swarm.
-* nginx-machine - Acts as a reverse proxy and balances the load between the master and worker machines.
-Contains the nginx.conf file.
+* nginx-machine - Acts as a reverse proxy for the app and as a load balancer for the Swarm.

 How these machines interact within the Swarm and the Network is neatly summarised by this image (courtesy of Suner Syuleyman):

 ![networkoutline](https://i.gyazo.com/14f71366772d6355cd00e70cfeb6fb76.png)

-I also created a MySQL Database on GCP to store the results of the dice roll/wheel spins and the prizes won.
+I also created a MySQL Database instance on GCP to store the results of the dice roll/wheel spins and the prizes won.
 The schema for the database is as follows:
 * Prizes Table:
     * Diceroll - Stores the dice roll from service 2.